-A programme for young people aged 16-19 recently concluded on the North Bank.
+A programme for young people aged 16-19 took place on the North Bank of the Humber.
 Funded though Marr Seafood’s, the programme commenced in April 2018 and included an 8-day residential sail to the Isle of Wight.
-Twelve NEET young people completed the programme and are now working intensively with our move on team to secure places in further education in September, commence training or start work.
-One young person started an apprenticeship early August and another commences college in York this September.
+Twelve NEET young people completed the programme and worked intensively with our move on team to secure places in further education, commence training or start work.
+One young person started an apprenticeship and another commences college in York.
 A third is currently doing well on a training course which includes work experience with the NHS.

 Greenport Hull 8 (Beverley)